fenixkz/rl_journey/Lesson-1/theory.md

 # Reinforcement Learning (RL)

 Reinforcement learning is formally a sub-field of Machine Learning (ML).
 For those who aren't familiar with ML, here's a helpful way to think about it.
 For long decades practioners used a pre-defined sequence of logical checks to solve problems.
 For example, a robot on an assembly line is programmed with a precise sequence of movements: pick up part A, rotate 90 degrees, place it on part B. If a part is misaligned, the robot cannot adapt.
-To improve it people started developing algorithms that would allow machines to change their behavior or in other words to learn.
-But the learning does not happen magically; this process requires some data.
+To improve it people started developing algorithms that would allow machines to change their behavior or in other words to *learn*.

+Learning does not happen magically; this process requires some data.
 This data is used by algorithms to develop some rule or some skill that would allow them to work on data that it did not see during training.
 A classic example is image classification, based on thousands of images containing either a cat or a dog, the algorithm learns the skill of classifying an image as containing either a cat or a dog.
 It learns this skill very well, because it works even on images that were not given to it during training!

 Like other machine learning methods, Reinforcement Learning also uses data to learn a skill.
 However, what differentiates RL from other ML fields is how this data is collected.
 For example, in the example we discussed above, the data is gathered by people who manually assign labels to images.
-In RL, people are not involved in the data collection process.
-Instead, RL mimics animal learning - learning by trial and error.
+Alternatively, in RL people are not involved in the data collection process.
+Reinforcement learning mimics animal learning - learning by trial and error.
 To better understand how it is achieved, we need to define the essential components of any RL algorithm.

+## Essential components

 There are two essential components of RL: agent and environment.
 The agent can be anything that can take a variety of actions and the environment is a system that the agent interacts with.
 The intuitive example is a video game: in this scenario you are the agent and the game is the environment, you take some actions and the game reacts to them.
 But how can we understand whether we are doing well or poorly in the game?
 The game usually provides us some feedback mechanism, i.e. a score.
 We see that some of our actions achieve a high score, while others result in a low one.
 So, our intuitive learning is to reinforce actions that result in a high score and avoid those that result in a low score.
 That is the same mechanism of learning in RL.
-In Reinforcement Learning, this feedback — whether a high score or a low one — is formally known as a reward.
+In Reinforcement Learning, this feedback - whether a high score or a low one - is formally known as a reward.

 So, an agent performs an action.
 This action leads to changes in the environment, and in return, the environment provides a reward.
 Let's review another essential component of RL: **state** or **observation**.
 Consider this: in a game, how do you actually choose which action to take?
 In other words what makes us press *Fire* button instead of *Move Left* button?
 You know that if you have an enemy in front of you, you would press *Fire* button to kill it, or if there is a wall then you would press *Move Left* to pass it.
 This means we have some understanding of what is currently happening in the game.
 This understanding comes from the display where the game is shown.
 This display is the observation or the state in the game.
 The agent (you, in this example) does not randomly choose actions.
 Instead, it observes the current state of the environment to decide whether it should *Jump* or *Fire* or *Run* or *Roll*.
 So, the environment has to give the agent not only a reward but also a representation of the system's current state.